PS-Wizard/School/FYP/academics/lit_review.typ

 Shannon was amongst the earliest to recognize, what is known today as the "horizon effect" @shannon_1950_programming[p.6].
 This effect describes a program's tendency to
 "hide" the inevitable material loss by making delaying moves until said loss is far enough out of it's maximum depth ( the horizon ).
 This problem emerges as a lack of computing power that force programs to limit the depth of the search and make the "best move" based on incomplete information @Brange[p.14].

 The core issue is that positions evaluated at the edge of the search depth may appear favorable, but extending the search by even a few additional moves would reveal better alternatives @bijl_2021_exploring[p.10-11].
-While alpha-beta pruning significantly enhances search efficiency and enables deeper analysis, it still remains vulnerable to the horizon effect since the problem persists at whatever depth the search terminates at @rsisinternationalTheoreticalAnalysis[p.4].
+While alpha-beta pruning significantly enhances search efficiency and enables deeper analysis, it still remains vulnerable to the horizon effect since the problem persists at whatever depth the search terminates at.

 Shannon acknowledged the importance of evaluating only those positions that are "relatively quiescent" @shannon_1950_programming[p.6].
 A quiescent position is one that can be acessed accurately without needing further deepening @marsland[p.7].
 This matters because positions at the horizon frequently occur with tactical sequences like captures, checks or other forcing moves, creating a situation that defies the accurate static evaluation @marsland[p.19].

 === Quiescience Search
 Quiescience search is the principle approach to solving the horizon effect problem, by making sure that a position is stable before evaluation.
-It is a type of search extention that continues evaluation of all the forcing moves until a "quiet" position is reached. @rsisinternationalTheoreticalAnalysis[p.3].
+It is a type of search extention that continues evaluation of all the forcing moves until a "quiet" position is reached.
 Rather than terminating the serach at a fixed depth regardless of the position's characterstics, quiescence search adapts, extending analysis in tactical positions.

 ==== Performance Impact